darsto/xfce4-panel/README.md

+## This fork

+The pager plugin was modified to integrate with i3.
+On multi monitor setups it shows only the workspaces pinned to each monitor.
+It also changes workspace names to those from i3.

+---

 [![License](https://img.shields.io/badge/License-GPL%20v2-blue.svg)](https://gitlab.xfce.org/xfce/xfce4-panel/-/blob/master/COPYING)

 # xfce4-panel

+## Original contents:

 The Xfce Panel is part of the Xfce Desktop Environment and features application launchers, panel menus, a workspace switcher and more.
 Many aspects of the panel can be configured through the GUI, but also by GTK+ style properties and hidden Xfconf settings.

 ----